In 2023 the Amazing Spaghetti Machine Contest is getting a makeover!

-Year 10 students from across Victoria are invited to participate in our annual Amazing Spaghetti Machine Contest.
-Students work in teams and put their maths, science, engineering and project management skills to the test in the creation of a ‘spaghetti machine’ — an overly complex device that is used to perform a relatively simple task.
+Year 10 students from across Australia are invited to participate in our annual Amazing Spaghetti Machine Contest.
+Students work in teams and put their maths, science, engineering and project management skills to the test in the creation of a ‘spaghetti machine’ — an overly complex device that achieves a simple task.

 Welcome to the Spaghetti Workshop, where you can learn more about what it takes to plan and build a spaghetti machine, catch video episodes of tips and tricks, and get inspiration for your creation from some of the other fantastic machines from around the world.

-- a team that’s prepared and able to work together and is also committed to attend both 'Build day' and 'Competition day'.
+You’ll need a team that’s prepared and able to work together and is also committed to attend both 'Build day' and 'Competition day'.